 Wooden sticks offer no protection against this.

 This lock is placed above your existing lock.
 It has a bolt that secures the door from both the top and bottom of the lock.
 It is the only lock on the market that prevents the door from being lifted out of its tracks and it withstands up to 1000lbs of force.

-How to Secure Your Garage Door
+5: Secure Your Garage Door

 Many garage door openers have an emergency release cord.